 Traditional Heritage Finishes

 Working from original paint scrapings, we have successfully reproduced heritage finishes by understanding documentary evidence and accurately reproducing the style, character and look of the original period look.
 We use historic paint analysis to determine the colour of the finish used at a particular time in the building’s history, usually the original construction, but not always.
 We are able to determine the ingredients used, such as media (water, oil, latex, etc.) and pigments (organic pigments, inorganic pigments, dyes, etc.).
-We are committed to using only the correct paint and materials for heritage work, recommending those with low VOCs.
+Lancaster Painters Australia are committed to using only the correct paint and materials for heritage work, recommending those with low VOCs (Volatile Organic Compounds).

 How do traditional paints differ from those available today?